 Hatton Road, also known as “The Morning Trail” is another very popular paved road, that is popular among walkers, joggers, and casual hikers.

 The road starts at the northern end of Kotewall Road and it is possible to reach here by foot or bus.
 Bus number 13 plies between City Hall and Kotewall Road.
 Alternatively, you can walk to the start of Hatton Road via Kotewall Road or Conduit Road.

 Popularly known as The Morning Trail, Hatton Road is a 2.8 km steep, paved, and vehicle-free road that merges with Lugard Road and Harlech Road at The Peak.

-Once on Hatton Road, simply follow the signs for The Morning Trail all the way to The Peak Tower.
+Once on Hatton Road, simply follow the signs for The Morning Trail to The Peak Tower.

 Alternate route via Lung Fu Shan Fitness Trail

-Similar to the route from Kennedy Town / HKU, you can opt to take the parallel Lung Fu Shan Fitness Trail when you reach the Lung Fu Shan Country Park sign on Hatton Road.
+Similar to the route from Kennedy Town / HKU, you can take the parallel Lung Fu Shan Fitness Trail when you reach the Lung Fu Shan Country Park sign on Hatton Road.

-This route is slightly shorter, but involves climbing steps, as opposed to the longer Hatton Road that has no steps.
+This route is slightly shorter, but involves climbing steps, as opposed to the longer Hatton Road which has no steps.

 Peak Hike from Aberdeen

 The hike to The Peak from Aberdeen is a continuous, uphill walk on a road known as Peel Rise.